blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/02-working-with-columns.md

 ## Available endpoints

-As seen in previous documents, the endpoints that will be used are included in the LTI launch and can be sourced from there with all the required information, if this is not available or you're trying to perform actions without an LTI launch, the endpoints are the following:
+As seen in previous documents, the endpoints that will be used are included in the LTI launch and can be sourced from there with all the required information.
+If this is not available, or you're trying to perform actions without an LTI launch, the endpoints are the following:

 #### Endpoint for multiple column operations